wp-plugins/iq-block-country/readme.txt

 = Why does downloading the GeoIP.dat.gz fail? =

 For instance Maxmind limits the number of downloads per day.
-They probably do this by IP address so if you or somebody else who has a site at the same server your site is running on already downloaded the new database you may be blocked for 24 hours by MaxMind.
-No worries try a day later again.
+They do this by IP address so if you or somebody else who has a site at the same server your site is running on already downloaded the new database you may be blocked for 24 hours by MaxMind.
+If you are blocked because of too many requests this plugin tries to detect it and display an error message that you should try again later.
+So no worries try a day later again.

 Other possible faults are your webhosting company not allowing downloads on HTTP port 80.

 If your download fails try to download it from home or work and upload it via FTP/sFTP to the location that is displayed.

+= This plugin does not work, I blocked a country and still see visitors! =

+Well, this plugin does in fact work but is limited to the data MaxMind provides.
+Also in your statistics software or logfiles you probably will see log entries from countries that you have blocked.
+See the "How come I still see visitors..."
+FAQ for that.

+If you think you have a visitor from a country you have blocked lookup that specific IP address on the MaxMind website (http://www.maxmind.com/app/locate_demo_ip) and see which country MaxMind thinks it is.
+If this is not the same country you may wish to block the country that MaxMind thinks it is.

 == Changelog ==

 = 1.0.7 =
 * The plugin now detects if your IP address is blocked by MaxMind when downloading the GeoIP database and if so has an adjusted error message.
 * New option: New checkbox to allow you to not block users that are logged in despite if they come from a blocked country.
 Use wisely :-)
+* First version of IPv6 support.

 = 1.0.6 =
 * Fixed error when not being able to download the GeoIP.dat.gz file from Maxmind it would not display the correct path.